-In these passages, Paul tells the Galatian church that their freedom from the Law given them through their belief in Jesus Christ does not give them a license to indulge in ‘the flesh.’
+In this daily Bible reading Paul tells the Galatian church that their freedom from the Law given them through their belief in Jesus Christ does not give them a license to indulge in ‘the flesh.’
 It does not give them a license to sin.
 Paul says, “The flesh sets its desire against the spirit and the spirit against the flesh.”

 If one truly walks ‘according to the spirit’ by their belief in Jesus, then the Holy Spirit of God indwells them.
 They are given the fruits of the Holy Spirit: ‘love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control.’
 If one truly possesses these gifts then he or she will not pursue the desires of the flesh.
 Living according to the flesh will not characterize them.
 However, the struggle between the flesh and the spirit will continue in us even though we believe in Jesus.